Drug Comparison

 The Efficacy-Convenience Trade-Off in Practice

-The retatrutide versus orforglipron choice embodies one of the most fundamental tensions in medicine: maximal efficacy versus maximal convenience.
-Historical precedent across therapeutic areas suggests that both approaches find their patient populations:
+The retatrutide versus Foundayo choice embodies one of the most fundamental tensions in medicine: maximal efficacy versus maximal convenience.
+Now that Foundayo is FDA-approved and commercially available, this trade-off has moved from theoretical to practical.

 Patient Preference Data